dyno-might/dyno-might.github.io/_posts/2020-11-21-police-violence-policy-proposals-and-what-we-dont-know-about-them.md

 layout: post
 title: "Policy proposals and what we don't know about them"
 image: /img/police/court_light_cropped.jpg
+description: There's many suggested policies to address police violence.
+What do we know about if they actually work?
 tags: statistics policy
 permalink: /:year/:month/:day/:title/
 ---